September and October new home, nash and ?

 Wonder where the next phase of my life will take place.
 What new people will come into it.

-Another factor as I was wrapping things up here, was realizing my absolutely wonderful offgrid hard-wall camping lifestyle is over.
-You know how much I love the lifestyle.
-HEY, take a couple deep breaths, chill.
-I’m not caching in my chips yet.
-I just had no concept of how a change of my lifestyle could have such an effect on me.
+I just had no idea of how a change of lifestyle could have such an affect on me.
 Don’t even feel like coming up with a joke about it.
 You’ll know when I’m starting to come back, when I post one.
-Wow, I actually chucked when I wrote that.
+Wow, I actually chuckled when I wrote that.

 This is the home screen image on my MacBookAir.
 Recognize one of our ‘outwalkin’ photos?
 Can’t see us having the opportunity to take more walks in such places.
 Or even walks at all for M&M if we have to stay in parks.
 Poor guys.